 It works on dependency.
 When we feel like a victim, we look for a caretaker or rescuer.
 To become a victim in the first place, we must find a perpetrator.
 Sometimes these people are real, other times imagined (as in a scenario played out in our minds).
 People can feel victimised by a government that hasn’t actually done anything ‘to’ them but because they feel threatened, they take on the role of victim.

 But today, I’m going to focus more on the relationships we have with others that are close to us.

 When we feel threatened, we automatically enter the triangle as a victim, now looking to find some security through one who feels sorry for us.
 This validates our position.
 We feel justified in feeling like a victim.
 Enter stage right, the caretaker or rescuer.
 This is vastly different from a caregiver who takes care of a disabled person for instance.
 A caretaker is there to rescue a victim so that they can feel better about themselves.
 In a caretaker’s eyes, it’s important that a victim feel better, because when they do, the caretaker also feels better.
 It’s easy to imagine this role as one of mother and child, except we play these roles forever, even when we’re fully grown.

-What’s the Disadvantage of A Relationship Triangle?
+Disadvantages of A Relationship Triangle